 Recommendation letters can be sent in for any organization within all three Greek councils, however they are typically a part of the formal recruitment process for NPC.

-An alumnae of the organization to which you are applying should write the letter of recommendation.
+For NPC, an alumnae of the organization to which you are applying should write the letter of recommendation.
 If a student does not know any alumnae they may contact their local Alumnae Panhellenic Association for referrals or the sorority’s national website.
 It is a good idea to submit a résumé and a picture when asking someone to write a letter for you.
 Do not include transcripts or test scores with recommendation letters.
-Letters of recommendation must be sent to the chapter addresses listed within the Panhellenic website, not the Greek Life Office.
+Letters of recommendation must be sent to the chapter addresses listed within the Panhellenic website, not Fraternity & Sorority Life.
 To maximize your possibilities of joining a sorority, you will need to have a recommendation sent to each sorority.
-It is not required, but strongly recommended to send your letters of recommendation to the sororities by Labor Day weekend.

 Is there a minimum GPA for the different organizations?

 Each council has different grade point average requirements.